Yokeshwaran95/Flask_weatherapp/README.md

 # Flask_weatherapp
 This is a weather app with flask, UI has to be developed.
 This uses the global weather api

+Prerequisite:

+You need to have an account with http://api.openweathermap.org